- Young town in an old region

 Arvika has a county hospital offering the usual facilities: surgery, medical/geriatric, psychiatry, anaesthesia/intensive care, eye-ear-nose and throat and gynaecological reception.
 There is also a rehabilitation unit.

-Verkstaden healthcare centre is divided into three areas - central, east and west - each providing their own doctors and nurses.
-The health care centre also provides pediatric reception, pediatric care centre, prenatal healthcare and pediatric and adolescent psychiatry.
+Verkstaden healthcare centre provides health care and also offers pediatric reception, pediatric care centre, prenatal healthcare and pediatric and adolescent psychiatry.

 The sixth form colleges can also provide tailored company training courses to suit individual requirements.
 Many companies in the region take full advantage of this opportunity.
 Local adult education provides training at secondary and sixth form level as well as offering a variety of training programmes and courses for companies and other organizations.